-At night George would sneak off to the river to listen to stories around the fire from the Cowboys driving the Longhorns north to Abilene Kansas.
+At night George would sneak off to the river to listen to stories around the fire from the Cowboys driving the Longhorns north to Abilene, Kansas.
 George dreamed of the freedom of being a cowboy and was amazed by the equality the black, white, and Mexican cowboys shared.

 The Cowboys were driving longhorns north to Abilene to the railheads to be shipped the east.
-Along the trail, George learned how to handle horses during the day, and at night the Cowboys taught him to read the night sky.
+Along the trail, George learned how to handle horses during the day, and the Cowboys taught him to read the night sky.
 Once they reached Abilene, George bought some new clothes and his first horse.
-But instead of heading north with the other black cowboys he decided to take up his bosses offer to cowboy for him the next year and headed back south to Texas for the winter.
+But instead of heading north with the other black cowboys, he decided to take up his boss’s offer to cowboy for him the next year and headed back south to Texas for the winter.
 As he was skirting around Comanche, George saw a familiar old mule that he caught and returned to the McJunkin ranch.

 Across the Staked Plains